stephen-w-choo/aoc-2023/README.md

 The Kotlin templates will generate a .kts Kotlin scripting file, rather than a standard .kt - it can be run without needing to compile first

 ## Current progress
-(The five day TypeScript streak in the middle is because I had a technical interview come up in that language)

  - [x] Day 1 - Python
  - [x] Day 2 - TypeScript